datalad-handbook/book/docs/basics/101-140-filesystem.rst

 :command:`datalad remove`: Run ``datalad remove <dataset>`` outside of the superdataset to remove a top-level dataset with all its contents.
-Likely, both ``--nocheck`` and ``--recursive`` flags are necessary to remove content that does not have verified remotes, and to digress into subdatasets.
+Likely, both ``--nocheck`` and ``--recursive`` flags are necessary to remove content that does not have verified remotes, and to traverse into subdatasets.

-Be aware though that both ways to delete a dataset will irretrievable delete the dataset, it's contents, and it's history.
+Be aware though that both ways to delete a dataset will irretrievably delete the dataset, it's contents, and it's history.

 Summary
 ^^^^^^^

-To sum up, filesystem management operations are safe and easy.
+To sum up, file system management operations are safe and easy.
 Even if you are currently confused about one or two operations, worry not -- the take-home-message is simple: Use ``datalad save`` whenever you move or rename files.
 Be mindful that a ``datalad status``